Patio cleaning in Bogart — what to expect

 Paver, flagstone, brick, and stamped concrete patios all behave differently under pressure.
 The wrong PSI on pavers blows out the joint sand.
 The wrong approach on flagstone strips the surface texture.
 We identify the surface first, then choose the cleaner and pressure to match — every time.

 Bogart patios sit on larger Oconee County lots, typically 500-900 sq ft of paver or stamped concrete in subdivisions like Lane Creek Plantation, Cobblestone, Daniell Plantation, and Triple Creek.
 The defining local variable is the pine canopy — Bogart lots average more mature pines per property than anywhere else in our radius, which means three specific patio problems we don't see as often elsewhere: pine sap dripping onto pavers and stamped concrete and bonding into nearly-permanent stains, pine straw matting between paver joints and rotting in place (which feeds algae growth), and tannin staining from years of fallen oak leaves sitting on the surface.
 Our approach: clear visible debris by hand first, pre-treat sap stains with a tar-and-sap solvent (standard algaecide won't touch sap), then run the surface cleaner at paver-safe PSI of ~1,500 with extra dwell time on the stained zones.
-Joint sand refresh is recommended on most Bogart paver patios since the pine straw decay has usually already failed the joints.
+Pine straw decay has usually already worn down the joints on older Bogart paver patios, so re-sanding is often worth it — that's landscaping work we'll refer you to a contractor for, while we protect whatever sand is still in place.

 How we do patio cleaning in Bogart